 5 350 ‒ 5 470 MHz

-The intention of the studies is to attempt to allocate the frequency range 5 350 ‒ 5 470 MHz to the mobile service with a view to accommodating WAS/RLAN use.

 The frequency range 5 350 ‒ 5 470 MHz is allocated worldwide on a primary basis to the ARNS and used on some aircraft for airborne weather radar.
 The airborne weather radar is a safety critical instrument assisting pilots in deviating from potential hazardous weather conditions and detecting wind shear and microbursts.
 Previous studies performed by ITU-R indicated that sharing in the frequency bands 5 350 to 5 470 MHz between WAS/RLAN and certain airborne weather radar types, was not feasible if existing WAS/RLAN mitigation measures limited to the regulatory provisions of Resolution 229 (Rev. WRC-12) were used.
 Sharing may only be feasible if additional WAS/RLAN mitigation measures are developed,

 studied and implemented.
 In addition, the autonomous UAS sense and avoid system described for the 5 150 ‒ 5 250 MHz band above, is also being designed to be capable of operating in this frequency band.

+The studies associated with this WRC agenda item have shown that there are no feasible mitigation techniques that would ensure compatibility between incumbent and WAS/RLAN systems and hence the only method identified is no change to the Radio Regulations.

 5 850 ‒ 5 925 MHz

-The intention of the studies in this band is to accommodate WAS/RLAN use under the existing primary mobile service allocation in frequency band 5 850 ‒ 5 925 MHz.

 Aeronautical Mobile Telemetry: RR No. 5.457C allows some countries in Region 2 to use the band 5 925 ‒ 6 700 MHz for aeronautical mobile telemetry for flight testing, however the footnote notes that “any such use does not preclude the use of this band by other mobile service applications or by other services to which this band is allocated on a co-primary basis and does not establish priority in the Radio Regulations”.
 It should be noted that there is a primary mobile allocation in all three regions in the 5 850